skylar-h-hofstra/RISE/README.md

   - [ ] T7.2 - Saved Lists for User
   - [ ] T7.3 - UI Color Scheme Selector
   - [ ] T7.4 - Advanced Analytics Option (requires a settings option)

-     F4.4._ - Write update_display() which is contantly called while the webpage is initialized sch that there is a clock cycle that times the following calls